GeekBrony/GeekBrony/README.md

 	- ASP.NET Core

 ## Current Project: Heart of the Herd
-In 2018, I started development on Heart of the Herd.
+In 2018, I started development on Heart of the Herd, a passion project MMO game.

 ### What is Heart of the Herd?
 [Heart of the Herd](https://heartoftheherd.com/) is an open world slice-of-life social MMO platform where you can create your own pony, make friends, explore a warm and magical pony world, engage in an immersive community roleplay, and be part of a kind, creative, pony-spirited community.

 This game is in-development and is expected to launch over the next few years.
+You can follow the progress over on my [Patreon](https://patreon.com/DJGeekBrony).